Last Updated on 12th June 2022 by peppe8o

 sudo nano /etc/apache2/sites-available/default-ssl.conf

-Identify the row including “DocumentRoot /var/www/html/” and change it to “DocumentRoot /var/www/html/public”.
-Enable SSL and restart Apache:
+Identify the row including “DocumentRoot /var/www/html” and change it to “DocumentRoot /var/www/html/public”.
+Save and close the file.

 sudo a2ensite default-ssl.conf sudo systemctl restart apache2.service